PogLop/gotmioNetworkingExample/README.md

-# gotm.ioNetworkingExample
+# Gotm.io Networking Example
-simple "chat" game made in godot. you can test it on gotm.io
+Simple "chat" game made in godot.
+You can test it on gotm.io